The Barley Mow: Lyrics

 Company refers to the party of people gathered together singing the song.
-A slavey is a female servant, who assists in the brewing process.
+A slavey is a servant, hired either to assist in the brewing process or to serve beer (in addition to the landlord—the publican—or his daughter, also mentioned in the song).
 A drayer is a person who transports heavy loads of goods (such as barrels of beer) in a type of horse-drawn cart called a dray.
+A bookie is the colloquial term for a bookkeeper, a person employed to maintain accounts of income and outgo.